mohamuhsin/food-order-app/README.md

 # FOOD ORDER APP MADE WITH REACT JS

-This is a food order app made with React.
+This is a food order app